TrimpApp/.github/README.md

 # .github
-This is here to give Champ's organization a README.md file.
+This is here to give Trimp's organization a README.md file.